-- 🏊【2020 Newest Upgraded】:S400 pro mini scuba tank uses an extension tube to connect to the pressure gauge, which is more convenient for us to...
+- 🏊【UNIQUE DESIGN】:S400 pro mini scuba tank uses an extension tube to connect to the pressure gauge, which is more convenient for us to check the...

-- 🏊【LARGER CAPACITY BUT PORTABLE】: SAMCO diving tank has a capacity of 1L, and can be used for 340 underwater breaths at full capacity.
-It can be...
+- 🏊【LARGER CAPACITY BUT PORTABLE】: SMACO mini diving tank has a capacity of 1L and can breathe underwater for 15-20 minutes.
+At the same time,...